timrichardson/zoho_crm_package/README.md

 Changes
 ========
+v0.4.3 Handle updating errors such as duplicate value violation

 v0.4.2 Fix a potential date bug with modified-since header

 v0.4.1: small changes to readme.
 Also, v.0.4.0 has a test case using the IN criteria which may be interesting.